HabitatFramework/UserGuide/concepts/concepts.rst

 Bulk Updates
 ============

 Attribute updates can also be applied in bulk to multiple INCID records at the same time.
-Any changes made will be applied to all INCIDs in the active filter and will also be reflected in the active GIS layer if any attributes changed are also held in the GIS layer (e.g. IHS Category or IHS Summary).
+Any changes made will be applied to all INCIDs in the active filter and will also be reflected in the active GIS layer if any of the changed attributes are also held in the GIS layer (e.g. primary and secondary codes).

 .. note::
-	This function is only available to configured users who have been given bulk update permissions.
+	This function is only available to users who have been given bulk update permissions.
 For details on configuring users see 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. index::
 	single: Concepts; OSMM Updates